caiquecastro/swatches-manager/README.md

 * Implement CD for backend
 * Check if frontend is fully responsive
 * More testing (Unit tests, improve coverage)
+* Optimize CI jobs
+* Authentication and Authorization if required

 ## Author